ClarkGH/OrganizedJS/README.md

 I firmly hold the belief that you need to write code to get good with writing code.
 These are my notes compiled in an organized format.

-Currently I'm only covering Javascript, but do plan on adding more later.
+Currently I'm only covering JavaScript, but do plan on adding more later.

 ## To get the most out of my code